-The pyramid was purposefully sited at an imposing location in Saqqara; the structure was made to tower over everything in the city of Memphis.
+The pyramid was purposefully sited at an imposing location in Saqqara; the structure was also made to tower over everything in the city of Memphis.

 The rationale behind the Step Pyramid was for it to serve as the burial structure of Djoser.
 It was an improvement in burial structures ancient Egyptians were familiar with at the time.
 Prior to the step pyramid, kings and other royal members were buried in chambers called mastaba – a flat rectangular structure composed primarily of dried clay brick with sloping sides.

 In the case of the Step Pyramid, the goal was to stack several mastaba tombs on top of one another in order to create a majestic look never seen before.
 The ancient Egyptians of that era believed that the grander the burial structure the easier it is for the deceased pharaoh to make his/her way into the afterlife, where he would be reincarnated as the god Osiris.